Experiencing Spring in Korea: Our 5-Day Itinerary & Tips

 Day 5: Incheon

-Our last day in Korea was supposed to be intended for more Korean pasalubong (souvenir) shopping and preparing for our departure, but we ended up doing a different thing.
+The last day of our Korea spring itinerary was supposed to be intended for more Korean pasalubong (souvenir) shopping and preparing for our departure, but we ended up doing a different thing.

 We decided to visit Incheon and see what’s there since many people only treat it as a jumping-off point to Seoul.
 We’re guilty as charged.
 So off we went on a spontaneous Incheon adventure!